Generic Name: Chlorpromazine Tablets (klor PROE ma zeen)

 - Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.
 This may happen even when you are not having sex.
 If this is not treated right away, it may lead to lasting sex problems and you may not be able to have sex.

 - Dizziness, sleepiness, and feeling less stable may happen with Thorazine (chlorpromazine tablets).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with Thorazine (chlorpromazine tablets).
 Sudden deaths have rarely happened in people taking Thorazine (chlorpromazine tablets).
 Talk with the doctor.